kelu124/echomods/Readme.md

 * a better bilevel control (4 NOPs period -> PPon, Poff, PNon, PNoff)
 * float pins between shots? -> work session on [bilevel.c](/tobo/alt.tobo/test/bilevel.c)
 * pass license to CC-BY-SA
+* add some new articles to the new article